 - Each team has 9 or 8 players on the field depending on final numbers (9v9 or 8v8). - A team can play with as low as six if it chooses, losing eligible receivers on offense and non-linemen on defense. - If a team has less than six players, it will automatically forfeit the game.
 However, the opposing coach may lend players in order to allow the game to be played as a scrimmage.
-The officials will call the game as if it were a regular game. - Divisions will likely be as follows: - o 4th & 5th graders Elementary age division will use a Junior size football - 6th 8th graders Middle School division will use a Jr/Youth size football, up to the coach - o 9th 12th graders.
-High School division will use a youth/official size, up to the coach
+The officials will call the game as if it were a regular game. - Divisions will likely be as follows: - o 4th & 5th graders Elementary age division - o 6th 8th graders Middle School division - o 9th 12th graders.
+High School division